ianjohngraham/ianjohngraham.github.io/_posts/publish/2017-11-19-odata-xconnect-sitecore-9.md

 <img src="/assets/img/registrysetting.PNG"/>

-It turns out that to enable client certificate authentication to work you have to add that setting for TLS to use the Trusted Certificate Authority store.
+It turns out that to enable client certificate authentication you have to add that setting for TLS to use the Trusted Certificate Authority store.
 If this setting isn't in place the client certificate chain is performed on only certificates in the Trusted Issuer list not in the Trusted Certificate Authority store.

 It's always a bit unnerving for some when meddling with the registry, but this should only be applicable in development environments.